💻 No hype. No price calls. Just honest analysis from an operator mining since 2019.

 For a 100 MW site, moving from S19 XP air-cooled to S23 Hyd 3U hardware can effectively double or triple deployed hashrate without increasing grid draw, assuming cooling and power distribution are engineered correctly.
 That shift is why large operators are willing to absorb significant upfront capex for liquid cooling.

-Many fleets intentionally mix S23 Hyd and A2 Pro Hydro units to balance efficiency, reliability, and supplier risk.
+Many fleets will intentionally mix S23 Hyd and A4 Pro Ultra Hydro units to balance efficiency, reliability, and supplier risk.

 No serious operator runs a single vendor fleet anymore.
 Supplier concentration is a real operational risk.